nleiva/ansible-net-modules/README.md

 ## Dependencies

 You need to install Ansible Navigator to run these examples.
-You can install it with `pip install ansible-navigator==2.0.0rc1`.
+You can install it with `pip install ansible-navigator`.
 This way you can run the playbooks in an Execution Environment, which Ansible Navigator will pull for you.

 I use [podman](https://podman.io/) as my container engine (`container-engine`) to fire off the Execution Environment.
 You can change to another alternative (docker) in the [ansible navigator config file](ansible-navigator.yml).